matloff/TidyverseSkeptic/README.md

-# Teaching R in a Kinder, Gentler Manner:
+# Teaching R in a Kinder, Gentler, More Effectie Manner:

 # Use Base-R, Not the Tidyverse